12-Monkeys-Developers/cthulhuhack/README.md

 - Item : management of the supplies die with the possibility to make a roll (known limitation : in case of loss of resource, the die must be decreased by hand)
 - Weapon: for weapons, drag and drop on the character sheet
 - Attack: opponent's attacks, to be dragged on the opponent's card
+- Definition: used for Out of Game, Temporary Insanity and Shock table statuses; added to character via drag and drop
+    - Taking into account the disadvantage for certain Out-of-Game statuses
+    - An icon appears on the token in case of condition

 Options
 - Fortune: activates/deactivates the display on the form